-AI=American Indian; AN=Alaska Native; API=Asian or Pacific Islander; and AA=African American.
+Al=American Indian; AN=Alaska Native; API=Asian or Pacific Islander; and AA=African American.

 See Technical Appendix for information on race/ethnicity and population sources.
-Due to rounding percents may not add to 100.

 According to 2015 state population estimates, 48.0% of New Mexicans were Hispanic, and 39.2% were White (Figure P-3).
 The Hispanic category includes American Indian, Asian or Pacific Islander, Black, and White populations who reported Hispanic ethnicity.
-The American Indian or Alaska Native population comprised 8.9% of New Mexico's population, the Black or African American population made up 2.2%, and the Asian or Pacific Islander Islander 1.7%.
+The American Indian or Alaska Native population comprised 8.9% of New Mexico's population, the Black or African American population made up 2.2%, and the Asian or Pacific Islander population constituted another 1.7%.